 In locations that might obstruct a view, choose a tree with one dominant leader so that the lower limbs can be removed if necessary as the tree grows.

-Call Miss Utility first.
-And don’t plant a tree over your sewer pipes.
+Call Miss Utility first and don’t plant a tree right over your sewer pipes or gas lines.

 Avoid tree litter on walking surfaces

 Trees with small leaves that shed over a long period are often preferred next to parking lots.

 Acorns and other nuts may be problematic on sidewalks.